-Objectives of the Compliance System Ensure that all people in the company are aware of and comply with the external and internal obligations contained in the regulations and the voluntary commitments, as well as provide due control for their compliance.
+Objective del Compliance System Ensure that all people in the company are aware of and comply with the external and internal obligations contained in the regulations and the voluntary commitments, as well as provide due control for their compliance.
 Define and develop a compliance map for each of the defined regulatory areas.
-Systematically identify, analyse and evaluate the key controls that mitigate compliance risks, using uniform criteria.
-Report to the control bodies of the Red Eléctrica Group on the status and evolution of compliance in each of the defined regulatory areas.
-Promote a corporate culture based on ethics and compliance.
+Systematically identify, analyse and evaluate the key controls that mitigate compliance risks, using uniform criteria. the Red Eléctrica Promote a corporate culture based on ethics and compliance.